a-ahmed/8-ball-pool-cheat/README.md

 I dont know if you need to update offsets anyway.

 UPDATES:
+3. V3.0 -> Fixed all issues + Removed Anti-Paste bc its nott nice:)

-V2.0 -> Updated all offsets + added a lil anti-paste bc me mean:)
+2. V2.0 -> Updated all offsets + added a lil anti-paste bc me mean:)

-V1.0 -> Posted This
+1. V1.0 -> Posted This